Exploring and Interacting with the Set of Good Sparse Generalized Additive Models: Approximating the Rashomon Set

 \subsection{GAMs with Different Support Sets (Method 2)}

-Method 1 can accurately approximate the Rashomon set given fixed support set.
+Method 1 can accurately approximate the Rashomon set given a fixed support set.
 However, if we want the Rashomon set for many different support sets, applying Method 1 repeatedly can be time-consuming.
-In this subsection, we propose a blocking method, Method 2, to efficiently approximate the Rashomon sets with many smaller support sets after getting an approximated Rashomon set for a large support set by Method 1.

-Approximating the Rashomon set with an ellipsoid can be helpful in approximating the Rashomon sets with smaller support sets.
+We next present a blocking method, Method 2, to efficiently approximate the Rashomon sets with many smaller support sets after getting an approximated Rashomon set for a large support set by Method 1.
+Approximating the Rashomon set with an ellipsoid for a large support can be helpful in approximating the Rashomon sets with smaller support sets.
 Specifically, if the bins of the smaller support set are generated by merging bins in the original support set, it is equivalent to forcing the coefficients of these merged bins to be the same.
 Formally, this is a hyperplane $P$ in the solution space defined by a set of linear constraints

 where the $k^{th}$ to the $\kappa^{th}$ bins in the original support set are merged to create a single bin in the new support set.
 The hyperplane's intersection with any ellipsoid, e.g., $\hat{R}$, is still an ellipsoid, which can be calculated analytically.
-Specifically, if we rewrite $\Q$ in form of block matrices, i.e.,
+Specifically, if we rewrite $\Q$ in the form of block matrices, i.e.,